Ilulissat

 The city is home to almost as many sled-dogs as people.

-In direct translation, Ilulissat is the Kalaallisut word for "Icebergs" (Isbjerge).
+In direct translation, Ilulissat is the Greenlandic word for "Icebergs" (Isbjerge).
 The nearby Ilulissat Icefjord is a UNESCO World Heritage Site, and has made Ilulissat the most popular tourist destination in Greenland.
 Tourism is now the town's principal industry.

 The city neighbours the Ilulissat Icefjord, where there are enormous icebergs from the most productive glacier in the northern hemisphere.

 History

-The town was established as a trading post by Jacob Severin's company in 1741 and was named in his honor.Kjærgaard, Kathrine (2010).
-"Grønland som del af den bibelske fortælling – en 1700-tals studie " ["Greenland as Part of the Biblical Narrative – a Study of the 18th Century"].
-Kirkehistoriske Samlinger, 51-130.
+The town was established as a trading post by Jacob Severin's company in 1741; it was named in his honor after the Battle of Jacobshavn.

-The Zion Church (Zions Kirke) was built in the late 18th century, and was the largest man-made structure in Greenland at the time.
+The Zion Church (Zions Kirke) was built in the late 18th century; it was the largest man-made structure in Greenland at the time.
 The final resident of nearby Sermermiut moved to Ilulissat in 1850.

 Ilulissat Declaration

 The town was the site of the Arctic Ocean Conference in May 2008.
 The joint meeting between Canada, Denmark, Norway, Russia, and the United States was held to discuss key issues relating to territorial claims in the Arctic (particularly Hans Island - eventually settled in 2022 -, and Arktika 2007) and Arctic shrinkage produced by climate change.

 The Ilulissat Declaration arose from the conference.
 It stated that the law of the sea provided for important rights and obligations concerning the delineation of the outer limits of the continental shelf, the protection of the marine environment (including ice-covered areas), freedom of navigation, marine scientific research, and other uses of the sea.
 It also said that it remained committed to this legal framework and to the orderly settlement of any possible overlapping claims.

 With this existing legal framework providing a solid foundation for responsible management, there was no need to develop a new comprehensive international legal regime to govern the Arctic Ocean.
 The states involved would continue the developments within the Arctic Ocean and continue to implement appropriate measures to further said developments.